ppkantorski/Ultrahand-Overlay/README.md

 ![Package Menu](https://gbatemp.net/attachments/img_4547-jpg.386207/)
 ![Broomstick Package](https://gbatemp.net/attachments/img_4544-jpg.386202/)

-Craft, Share, and Customize Your Commands!
+Create directories, merge files, and customize configurations effortlessly using simple config.ini files.

 Ultrahand is a versatile tool that enables you to create and share packages, providing enhanced functionality for managing files and directories on your SD card.
 It offers a range of features that allow you to efficiently interact with your system environment.
-With Ultrahand, you have the flexibility to customize and shape your file management system according to your needs, empowering you with greater control over your configurations.
+With Ultrahand, you have the flexibility to customize and shape your file management system according to your needs, empowering you with greater control over your system configurations.

-Create directories, merge files, and customize configurations effortlessly using simple config.ini files.

 ## Features